hpc2n/intro-linux/docs/index.md

     - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.

 - This course has been reworked based on previous participant input.
-We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="" target="_blank"></a>
+We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/Ua8mQhxAZS" target="_blank">https://forms.office.com/e/Ua8mQhxAZS</a>

 !!! admonition "Cluster-specific approaches"